ionoid/mkiot/README.md

     * `script` syntax: the `script` command syntax is: `[ "script", "scriptfile", "/bin/scriptfile" ]`

-        * `"script"`: first element is the command.
+        * `"script"`: first element is the command `script`.

         * `"scriptfile"`: the second element is the script file location on the host file system.
+This can be located inside the same directory where the current `buildspec.yaml` file is.

         * `"/bin/scriptfile"`: last element is optional.
 Specify where to make the script available inside the image.
 Usually using `/bin/` inside image is enough which is the default operation anyway if the third element is not specified.